dlm1223/covid-model/README.md

 # Models for projecting future Covid cases
-Run following 2 scripts to get model projections:
+Run the following 2 scripts to get model projections:

--1-organize data.R combines various external datasets with Johns Hopkins data, in addition to calculating various stats and lagged stats.
-External data includes demographic datasets from ourworldindata.org, World Bank, Covid testing data, and more.
+- 1-organize data.R which combines various external datasets with Johns Hopkins data, such as demographic datasets from ourworldindata.org, World Bank, Covid testing data, and more.
+In addition, the scripts calculates various lagged-stats and other features.

--2-model fitting.R trains various models to project future cases, fatalities, and recoveries -These models are:
+- 2-model fitting.R which trains various models to project future cases, fatalities, and recoveries -These models are:
 	1. GBM model to project days 1, 2, 3 etc in future using various lagged stats and demographic variables
 	2. Linear model to project days 1, 2, 3 etc in future using various lagged stats and demographic variables